 A rectangular prism is a three-dimensional solid with several properties relating to its shape, volume and surface area.
-Rectangular prisms are one of the most fundamental and common shapes in three-dimensional geography, and are also used in fields such as carpentry and graphic design.
+Rectangular prisms, in particular, are one of the most fundamental and common shapes in three-dimensional geometry and are also used in fields such as carpentry and graphic design.

 A rectangular prism has a total of 24 angles (four on each of the six sides), all of which are perfect right angles (90 degrees).
 It has 12 edges, which can be divided into three groupings of four parallel lines (lines that never intersect).
 Each edge intersects other edges in the prism perpendicularly (at a right angle).
 A rectangular prism whose length, width and depth are all equal is known as a cube.